posit-dev/chatlas/README.md

 # chatlas

-chatlas provides a simple and unified interface to popular large language models (LLMs) in Python.
-The interface is intentionally minimal and focuses on making it easy to get started and rapidly prototype, while also supporting table stakes features like streaming output, structured data extraction, function (tool) calling, images, async, and more.
+chatlas provides a simple and unified interface across large language model (llm) providers in Python.
+This interface abstracts away complexity from common tasks like streaming chat interfaces, tool calling, structured output, and much more.
+With chatlas, switching providers is as simple as changing a single line of code, but you can also access advanced, provider specific, features when needed.
+Developer experience is also a key focus of chatlas: typing support, rich console output, and built-in tooling are all included.

 (Looking for something similar to chatlas, but in R?
 Check out [elmer](https://elmer.tidyverse.org/)!)